Bausch + Lomb Cromorhinol 2% nasal spray

 Pregnancy and breastfeeding

-Cromorhinol 2% Nasal Spray can be used during pregnancy and breastfeeding.
+CROMORHINOL 2%, nasal spray solution can be used during pregnancy and breastfeeding.

-If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and using machines
+Driving and operating machinery

 Not applicable.

-Polysorbates may cause allergic reactions.
+Polysorbates can cause allergic reactions.

-Always use this medicine exactly as described in this leaflet or as directed by your doctor or pharmacist.
-Check with your doctor or pharmacist if in doubt.
+Always use this medicine exactly as described in this leaflet or as your doctor or pharmacist has told you.
+Check with your doctor or pharmacist if you are unsure.

 Dosage